JuliusGG/web3.0/README.md

+# To run the web3
+Hardhat is used for the web3 integration.
+First you need a .env file at the root, you will need these three secret variables: POLYGON_API_URL, PRIVATE_KEY, POLYGON_WEB_SOCKET
+You can set up your own account at https://dashboard.alchemyapi.io and try it out, you will also need an online wallet(the PRIVATE_KEY) that can connect to the mumbai polygon test chain https://docs.polygon.technology/docs/develop/alchemy/

+To play with the data on the mumbai chain that you have, you'll need to do npx hardhat compile, then npx hardhat node.
+There you have your own web3 api running.
+From there in another shell you can type npx hardhat accounts to see the list of addresses connected to your test chain. npx hardhat balance <PARAMETER - a wallet address 0x...> then the task will get information on the chain and print out the etherum balance on that address.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.